Michael T. Longaker, MD, MBA, DSc (hon), FACS

 Ophir Klein, MD, PhD

-Dr. Klein is a specialist in pediatric medical genetics with a unique expertise in craniofacial and dental anomalies and genetic disorders.
-He brings years of research in craniofacial and tooth developmental biology and adult stem cell biology to Stemodontics, and his work in these fields has been featured in over 100 publications worldwide.
-Dr. Klein attended the Yale School of Medicine, earning his PhD in 1999 and his medical degree in 2000, as well as completing a pediatrics residency in 2003.
-His interest in developmental and regenerative processes led him to complete a genetics residency at the University of California, San Francisco (UCSF).
-Dr. Klein is a professor at UCSF, where his research is focused on understanding how organs form in developing embryos and how they regenerate in adults.
+Dr. Klein is the Hillblom Distinguished Professor in Craniofacial Anomalies and the Epstein Professor of Human Genetics at the University of California, San Francisco (UCSF).
+He is a specialist in pediatric medical genetics with unique expertise in craniofacial and dental anomalies and genetic disorders.
+He brings years of research in craniofacial and tooth developmental biology and adult stem cell biology to Stemodontics, and his work in these fields has been featured in over 150 publications.
+Dr. Klein attended UC Berkeley as an undergraduate and received a PhD in Genetics and an MD from Yale University.
+He completed a residency at Yale in Pediatrics, and his interest in developmental and regenerative processes led him to complete a genetics residency at UCSF.
+Dr. Klein is a professor at UCSF, where his research is focused on understanding how organs form in the embryo and how they regenerate in the adult, with a particular emphasis on understanding how stem cells in teeth enable renewal and regeneration.

 Christopher Daniel, DDS, MD, FACS